 IV.
 THE SETTING-UP OF ANGER

-do not let the sun go down on your anger
+do not let the sun go down on your anger.

 The prevailing principle of this passage’s Pauline prose is that anger should be dealt with in short order—swiftly and promptly.
-Author Paul was Jewish and the Jewish day ended at sunset.
-“Sunset was regarded as a time limit for a range of activities, for example, the paying of a poor man his wages lest by failing to do so one would be guilty of sinning (Deut.
-24:15).”8 In other words, one should deal with anger soon after it arises lest bitterness and resentment set in.
+Author Paul was Jewish, and the Jewish day ended at sunset.
+“Sunset was regarded as a time limit for a range of activities, for example, the paying of a poor man his wages lest by failing to do so one would be guilty of sinning (Deuteronomy 24:15).”8 In other words, we should deal with anger soon after it arises lest bitterness and resentment set in.

 V. THE SECURING OF ANGER